DataDog/hiring-engineers/answers.md

 I also did a quick tutorial [online](http://www.markdowntutorial.com/) (See Appendix) for writing in markdown so that I could write a good-looking answers.md.

 I had originally planned to write this all in Google docs, but after seeing the repository, I decided it made more sense to use markdown.
-Especially sense most github readme's tend to use it, and so do Datadog's notifications!
+Especially sense most github readme's tend to use it, and so do Datadog's notifications and docs!

 ## Level 0
 ### Set up an Ubuntu VM - (Optional)